 My name is Deborah Spiegel MT-BC.
-I am recognized as a leading expert in the field of DBT Informed Music Therapy.
-I've spoken, presented workshops, and delivered trainings in music therapy and DBT skills nationwide since 2009.
-Director of The Spiegel Academy, author of Music Activities & More for Teaching DBT Skills and Enhancing Any Therapy, I am passionate about supporting music therapists in integratig DBT into their work to expand the reach of our profession into this arena.
-Since the time that I was first introduced to DBT in 2001, the amount of research on DBT and its effectiveness with various populations has exploded as has the popularity of its use.
+I was introduced to DBT in 2001 when I worked at the state hospital on a DBT team.
+I received training from Behavioral Tech and 11 years of experience as a skills group leader in my workplace.
+Now known as a leading expert in the field of DBT Informed Music Therapy, I've spoken, presented workshops, and delivered trainings on music therapy and DBT skills nationwide since 2009.
+Director of The Spiegel Academy, author of Creative DBT Activities Using Music: Interventions for Enhancing Engagement and Effectiveness in Therapy, I am passionate about supporting music therapists in integrating DBT into their work to expand the reach of our profession into this arena.
+Since the time that I was first introduced to DBT, the amount of research on DBT and its effectiveness with various populations has exploded as has the popularity of its use.
 The need for trained music therapists in this field is growing.

-Dr. Lauren Bonavitacola is a licensed clinical psychologist and coordinator of the trauma-focused treatment programs at Cognitive & Behavioral Consultants of Westchester and Manhattan.
-She works with adolescents, adults, couples, families, and schools.
+Lauren Bonavitacola, PsyD, MT-BC, is a psychologist, DBT-Linehan Board of Certification Certified Clinician™, and board-certified music therapist working for Cognitive & Behavioral Consultants of Westchester and Manhattan (CBC), an outpatient CBT- and DBT-based treatment, training, and consultation center.
+She is the Director of Trauma-Focused Treatment Programs at CBC and works with adolescents, adults, couples, families, and schools.
 Dr. Bonavitacola has expertise and specialized training in the delivery of evidence-based treatments for anxiety, mood, substance use, eating, and personality disorders across the lifespan.
 She specializes in the implementation of Dialectical Behavior Therapy (DBT) for Borderline Personality Disorder (BPD) and associated conditions, as well as CBT for anxiety and mood disorders, particularly Posttraumatic Stress Disorder (PTSD) in adolescents and adults.
-Dr. Bonavitacola is highly experienced and is intensively trained in all aspects of DBT and will provide you with supervision and training.
-She is also an MT-BC.
+Dr. Bonavitacola has been providing supervision and training for participants in our DBT Informed Music Therapy Program since 2012.

 Lauren and I are involved in a research project to further validate the effectiveness of DBT Informed MT along with Abby Dvorak, Lindsey Landeck, and William Davis .
 Music therapists are encouraged to publish their work in this area in order to add to the research base, increase competency, provide informed treatment, and generate empirical evidence.